 Ruth co-developed Teaching Mathematics for Understanding, MEC’s acclaimed series of 9-day mathematics content courses for K-20 educators.
 She directed the committee that developed Supporting School Mathematics: How to Work with Parents and the Public (Heinemann, 2006), and co-authored the presenter’s guide for this series of six interactive workshops for parents that are used by mathematics education leaders throughout the country.

-Based on her extensive experience with mathematics leadership development, Ruth was interviewed extensively in 2007 for the report, Practice-Based Insights On Teacher Leadership, prepared for the Math and Science Partnership Knowledge Management and Dissemination Project (Horizon Research, Inc. and the Educational Development Center).
+Based on her experience with mathematics leadership development, Ruth was interviewed extensively in 2007 for the report, Practice-Based Insights On Teacher Leadership, prepared for the Math and Science Partnership Knowledge Management and Dissemination Project (Horizon Research, Inc. and the Educational Development Center).

 As a parent, teacher and professional development provider, Ruth’s work is grounded in the realities teachers and parents across the country face every day.